 Actionable information on adversaries is provided by the branch of cyber threat intelligence feeds.
 This information is of great importance to cyber defense.
 The result of this importance is investment and creation of information sources that are new or innovative on threat actors.
-Challenges of its own are created because of this.
+Challenges of their own are created because of this.
 How do you know which source to check and why to check that source?
 How do you know which sources to consider at an even higher level?
 Many sources of information are encountered in community activities.
-We have made a list of sources of information and links are provided to these sites for more information.
+We have made a list of sources of information, and links are provided to these sites for more information.

 Top Cyber Threat Intelligence Feeds

-- Alien Vault.com: Adversaries present in multiple sources including large honeynets.
+- Alien Vault.com: Adversaries present in multiple sources, including large honeynets.